wildonion/hoopoe/README.md

 - **step3)** instance of `NotifData` is cached on redis and stored in db.

-- **step4)** client invokes `/notif/get/owner/` api to get its notification during the app execution in a short polling manner.
+- **step4)** client invokes `/notif/get/owner/` api to get its notification during the app execution in a short polling manner or through ws streaming.

 ```
    ------------------ server1/node1 actor -----------------                                         ___________